chromium/chromium/docs/accessibility/select_to_speak.md

 Walking back down through the children occurs in NodeUtils.findAllMatching, and results in a list of AutomationNodes that can be sent for speech.

+If the rect size is below a certain threshold, all nodes within overlapped block parent are selected.

 ##### With search + s

 select_to_speak.js requests focus information from the Automation API.
 The